bhimsenp/SlidingTabLayout/README.md

 [![License](https://img.shields.io/cocoapods/l/SlidingTabLayout.svg?style=flat)](https://cocoapods.org/pods/SlidingTabLayout)
 [![Platform](https://img.shields.io/cocoapods/p/SlidingTabLayout.svg?style=flat)](https://cocoapods.org/pods/SlidingTabLayout)

+## About

+SlidingTabLayout is a library that can be used to add paging view controllers accompanied with Tabs at the top.
+You can place tab items in header separately from the content views as well as in a single view.
+It also allows to layout tabs is two modes:

+1. Fixed (Used for small number of items): All tab items will be spread equally in a container with width equal to screen
+2. Free (User for large number of items): All tab items will be have given hardcoded width and be scrollable horizontally.

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.